 Crossover have many years of experience installing and integrating videoconferencing systems in boardrooms, meeting rooms and conference spaces.
-Working with multi-national clients in a wide range of industries such as finance, construction, hotels, media and communications, we understand the pros and cons of a wide range of conferencing options.
+Working with multi-national clients in industries such as finance, construction, hotels, media and communications, we understand the pros and cons of a wide range of conferencing options.

-However, in a technology market that is constantly evolving, Crossover also move with the times and begin each system design with a blank page and an open mindset, aiming to tailor our systems to your exact needs.
+Its a technology market that is constantly evolving, so Crossover also move with the times and begin each system design with a blank page and an open mindset, aiming to tailor our systems to your exact needs.
+Our variety of videoconferencing services and solutions, and skills installing and supporting them, make us one of the top videoconferencing companies in the UK, with a large number of installations and clients in London.

 Key considerations when choosing a new VC system